 Housemasters/Housemistresses will also be in contact frequently and will make at least weekly direct communication with individuals.
 Although we have formalised the regularity of our communication, this does not mean this is the only time pupils will receive contact and it must be noted that these communication channels are always open.
 Housemasters/Housemistresses and Tutors will also be in close contact with parents and will happily field any questions or queries about pupils’ progress and well-being, as usual.

-The wellbeing of our pupils is of paramount importance and we are more than alert to the risks associated with social isolation and too much screen time.
+The wellbeing of our pupils is paramount and we are more than alert to the risks associated with social isolation and too much screen time.
 Our Wellbeing coordinator and school counsellor will continue to have her scheduled appointments with pupils and is available for ‘drop in sessions as requested by pupils or their teachers.
 The School Chaplaincy Team is available for those pupils who wish to seek his guidance and support and the Chaplain can be contacted via Microsoft Teams.

 Whilst in school, our pupils complete a monthly wellbeing survey supplied by ‘GoVox’, a wellbeing and mental health self-checker.
 Given the change to our environment, this will now be a weekly survey which we will ask our pupils to complete.
 They are very familiar with the concept and the results this has given us so far to detect issues early have been invaluable.
 We encourage all our pupils to take their time with this and complete it thoughtfully and sensibly – a chance for them to pause and reflect on their emotions during these unsettling times will be key.